hein05/Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.AFPNetworking framework seems gilchy.
+1. AFPNetworking framework seems gilchy.
 Is there better way to implement it.
 Or is it not caching.
-2.How do we animate the each cell when searchbar is clicked.
+2. How do we animate the each cell when searchbar is clicked.

 ## Video Walkthrough